-- Candidates may not do student teaching in the school they attended or be placed with a cooperating teacher who is a relative, close personal friend, or former teacher. - The cooperating teacher must have completed three successful years of teaching, have taught at least one year at the assigned site, be currently licensed in the field they are asked to supervise, and must be recommended by the principal. - The selections of cooperating teachers are made by the participating school and Chowan University Department of Teacher Education.
-Student teachers do not select their own cooperating teacher. - The Cooperating Teacher and the University Supervisor will supervise the candidate during the directed student teaching experience, EDUC 480.
+- 1. Candidates may not do student teaching in the school they attended or be placed with a cooperating teacher who is a relative, close personal friend, or former teacher. - 2.
+The cooperating teacher must have completed three successful years of teaching, have taught at least one year at the assigned site, be currently licensed in the field they are asked to supervise, and be recommended by the principal. - 3.
+The selection of cooperating teachers is made by the participating school and Chowan University Department of Teacher Education.
+Student teachers do not select their own cooperating teacher. - 4.
+The Cooperating Teacher and the University Supervisor will supervise the candidate during the directed student teaching/clinical experience, EDUC 480.
 A grade for the course will be established by joint collaboration between the Cooperating Teacher and the University Supervisor.
-An improvement plan is in place to help students who may need extra counseling/mentorship during their student teaching experience. - The Teacher Candidate Evaluation Rubric is the common tool housed in TaskStream as an electronic evaluation tool and data collector used by the two collaborators.
-It is electronically aggregated three times during the student teaching experience. - The University Supervisor will observe and formally evaluate candidates at least three times during the sixteen-week experience to provide assistance and constructive suggestions to the student teacher; other observations may occur (Appendix B). - Student teacher candidates will complete three self-evaluations during the student teaching experience (Appendix B). - Cooperating Teachers will complete three evaluations of the Student Teacher (Appendix B).
-Each of the three observations will be shared in conferences with the Student Teacher, the University Supervisor, and the Cooperating Teacher. - o Student teachers must take the edTPA in your content area.
-Student teachers will work closely with their supervisors to complete all of the requirements and submissions. - Professional development is held before the student teaching experience begins for all participating parties and joint conferences are held for all evaluations.
-The professional development held each semester provides handbooks/guidelines from the Department of Teacher Education for the student teacher, each cooperating teacher, university supervisor, and principal of participating schools.
-Unit members who do not have student teachers are encouraged to attend these professional development events to keep abreast of changes and updates. - Unit members regularly examine rubrics and are part of conversations to discuss improvements, changes or successes of the rubric during scheduled monthly unit meetings. - Candidates must safeguard their time during the student teaching semester.
+An improvement plan is in place to help students who may need extra counseling/mentorship during their student teaching/clinical experience. - 5.
+The Teacher Candidate Evaluation Rubric is the common tool housed in TaskStream as an electronic evaluation tool and data collector used by the two collaborators.
+It is electronically aggregated three times during the student teaching experience. - 6.
+The University Supervisor will observe and formally evaluate candidates at least three times during the sixteen-week experience to provide assistance and constructive suggestions to the student teacher; other observations may occur (Appendix B). - 7.
+Student teacher candidates will complete three self-evaluations during the student teaching/clinical experience (Appendix B). - 8.
+Cooperating Teachers will complete three evaluations of the Student Teacher (Appendix B).
+Each of the three observations will be shared in conferences with the Student Teacher, the University Supervisor, and the Cooperating Teacher. - (a.)
+Student teachers must take the Foundations of Reading, PRAXIS Tests, and edTPA in the appropriate content area.
+Student teachers will work closely with their university supervisors to complete all the requirements and submissions. - 9.
+Professional development is held before the student teaching/clinical experience begins for all participating parties and joint conferences are held for all evaluations.
+The professional development held each year provides handbooks/guidelines from the Department of Teacher Education for the student teacher, cooperating teacher, university supervisor, and principal of participating schools.
+Unit members who do not have student teachers are encouraged to attend these professional development events to keep abreast of changes and updates.

+- 10. Unit members regularly examine rubrics and are part of conversations to discuss improvements, changes, or successes of the rubric during scheduled monthly unitmeetings. - 11.
+Candidates must safeguard their time during the student teaching/clinical experience semester.
 No other courses may be taken during that time and work part-time or full-time is not allowed without the permission of the Dean of the School of Teacher Education and Professional Studies.
-Any such requests must be submitted in writing and approved one week prior to the beginning of student teaching.
+Any such requests must be submitted in writing and approved one month prior to the beginning of student teaching.

-B. Absence Policy
+B. Absence

-1. Emergencies
+1. Emergencies (Brenda checking on)

-Candidates may be excused no more than three days during the student teaching experience.
-Excused absences deemed as emergencies (e.g. illness, death in the immediate family) are of a limited nature, and beyond a student teachers control.
-More than three missed days must be made up in order to receive credit for the Student Teaching experience.
+Candidates may be excused no more than three days during the student teaching/clinical experience.
+Excused absences deemed as emergencies (e.g., illness, death in the immediate family) are of a limited nature, and beyond a student teachers' control.
+More than three missed days must be made up to receive credit for the Student Teaching/Clinical Experience.
 When an emergency arises the Student Teacher should:

-- Telephone the Cooperating Teacher as soon as possible - Make sure lesson plans are available - Telephone the University Supervisor - Telephone the Office of the School of Teacher Education (252-398-1224)
+- a.
+Telephone the Cooperating Teacher as soon as possible

+- b.
+Make sure lesson plans are available

+- c.
+Telephone the University Supervisor